brettz9/bopomofo/README.md

   one or none for browsers not supporting Chinese voices or not supporting `speechSynthesis`).
-- Button to show flashcards dialog; dialog shows button with a randomly chosen Mandarin character (currently the most frequent, lowest stroke count character that is not pronouceable with other sound) (among all syllables possible); can hover button to see comprising pinyin and Bopomofo characters, can push button to get sound, and can scroll forward through new random items, or backward through already discovered items.
+- Button to show flashcards dialog; dialog shows button with a randomly chosen Mandarin character or pinyin derived from the character (currently the most frequent, lowest stroke count character that is not pronouceable with another sound) (among all syllables possible); can hover button to see comprising pinyin and Bopomofo characters, can push button to get sound, and can scroll forward through new random items, or backward through already discovered items.

 ## To-dos